ordina-jworks/ordina-jworks.github.io/_posts/2019-08-05-deploy-spring-boot-kubernetes.md

 Finally, we tell our image to use the `java` command as entry point, meaning that once the Docker image starts running, it has to execute that command.

-You can now push this image to your favorite Docker registry, as Kubernetes will need to pull this image from the registry later.
-If you do not have a Docker registry, I suggest using Docker Hub.
+You can now push this image to your favourite Docker registry, as Kubernetes will need to pull this image from the registry later.
+If you do not have a Docker registry, I suggest using [Docker Hub](https://hub.docker.com){:target="_blank" rel="noopener noreferrer"}.
 If you are using Docker Hub, you can use the following commands to build and push your application to the registry:

 ```
 docker build -t DOCKER_HUB_USERNAME/APPLICATION_NAME .